What is the Water Quality in Albany, Georgia?

 - These are both byproducts of the chlorine treatment process most water supplies go through.

-Let’s dive deeper into what’s in Albany water.
+Let’s look closer at what’s in Albany water.

 - Bromodichloromethane – Potential effect: Cancer